achilleas-k/python-talks/slides.md

 It's easy to follow object identity when looking at examples like this, so this might not seem interesting, but we'll see how this can show up in unexpected places in a bit.

+Note here that, in the Python interpreter, we can just type the name of a variable and it will output the value.
+This is true of any expression.

 ---

 ### 1.2 (Im)mutability